Buck, a Shar Pei/Shepherd mix, is ready for adoption from Valencia County Animal Shelter

 LOS LUNAS, N.M.
-(KRQE) – If you’re looking to adopt a four-legged friend, the Valencia County Animal Shelter can help you out.
+(FOX) – If you’re looking to adopt a four-legged friend, the Valencia County Animal Shelter can help you out.

 According to Shelter Supervisor Patty Mugan, it’s getting pretty crowded at the shelter.
 “There’s a couple of litters of puppies, and then, of course, all of the typical adult dogs that we have there that really need places,” Mugan said.